ziminl/heartbeat/README.md

 ecdsa,rsa is slow and difficult.

 aes is well used one, but this is just an example for hbeat so didnt use it.

+with these method, you will make your software secure